u-bmc/u-bmc/README.md

   - Redfish (planned)
   - IPMI (legacy compatibility; in progress)

-A dedicated guide with request examples and schema pointers is available in docs/api.md.
+A dedicated guide with request examples and schema pointers is available in [API Guide](docs/api.md).

 ## Platforms and targets

 - Hardware targets live under targets/
   - Each real hardware target may include its own README (allowed)
 - To port a new platform:
-  - Follow the step-by-step guide in docs/porting.md
+  - Follow the step-by-step guide in [Porting Guide](docs/porting.md)
   - Provide platform wiring and capabilities (GPIO/I2C sensors, power rails)
   - Implement target bootstrap and service configuration
   - Add non-userspace and rootfs builder items to the TODOs as noted in the guide